-Your barium enema will be performed in a hospital radiology department, outpatient setting, or doctor’s office.
-The procedure will be completed by a radiologist, a physician specialized in radiology, and a radiologic technologist, a medical professional specialized in radiology and the care of patients during radiology procedures.
-Your barium enema will take about an hour or less and generally includes these steps:
+Your barium enemas will be performed in a hospital radiology department, outpatient setting, or doctor’s office.
+Your barium enema will take about an hour.
+It generally includes these steps:

-- The radiologic technologist will position you on the table and take a preliminary X-ray to make sure the colon is cleaned out well enough to take good pictures.
+The radiologic technologist will position you on the table.
+The technologist will take a preliminary X-ray to make sure the colon is cleaned out well enough to take good pictures.

-- The radiologic technologist will instill the barium mixture slowly into the colon through a small, lubricated enema tube that is inserted into the rectum.
-A small amount of air may also be injected to help the barium spread more evenly in the colon and obtain the best images.
+The radiologic technologist will instill the barium mixture slowly into the colon.
+The barium flows through a small, lubricated enema tube inserted into the rectum.
+A small amount of air may be injected to help the barium spread more evenly in the colon.
+This makes the best images.

 The radiologic technologist will take a series of painless X-ray pictures.
 You will be repositioned as needed to get pictures of different areas of the colon.